thomasisberg/php-elog/README.md

 Of course you may use the `Elog` class directly.

-This example also demonstrates how you can configure a default value for `$include_type` to always log data type.
+This example also demonstrates how you can configure a default value for `$include_type` to always include the data type in the output.

 ```php
 use Tintonic/PhpElog/Elog;